Henry ToRobert: Career

 In 1967, ToRobert returned to what was, at the time, the Territory of Papua and New Guinea, and started work in Port Moresby for the Reserve Bank of Australia.
 In 1973, just a month before Papua New Guinea became self-governing, he became the Governor of the Bank of Papua New Guinea, a position he would hold until 1993.
 On 16 September 1975, PNG became independent.
 From 19 May 1975, the new currency, the Kina, was introduced.
 This circulated along with the Australian dollar until 31 December 1975, when the latter ceased to be legal tender.
 ToRobert was responsible for overseeing the transfer.
 He paid particular attention to ensuring that all coins had designs that illustrated an animal unique to PNG, i.e., a turtle, cuscus, cassowary and crocodile.
 The one-kina coin has a hole in the middle, inspired by the shell that was often used for trading in the country at the time.

 After leaving the Bank of PNG in 1993, ToRobert became the chair of Credit Corporation (PNG) Ltd, building it up to be one of PNG's most-successful companies, before resigning in 2007 to compete unsuccessfully in the national elections as a candidate of the New Generation Party for Kokopo in East New Britain.
 He became a trustee of the Papua New Guinea Institute of National Affairs, a private-sector-funded think-tank, chair of the Institute of Applied Social and Economic Research, now known as the Papua New Guinea National Research Institute, and chair of the management board of the PNG Bankers' College.
 He was managing director of PNG's Privatization Commission and chair of the Gazelle Restoration Authority, which was established in 1995 after the 1994 volcanic eruption of Mount Tavurvur.

 A keen rugby player and golfer, ToRobert was president of the Papua New Guinea Olympic Committee from 1980 to 2000 and from 2003 to 2012.
 Among other sporting roles, he was president of the PNG Softball Association.

 Awards and honours

 ToRobert was made a Knight Commander of the Order of the British Empire (KBE) in the 1981 Birthday Honours at the age of 39.
 In 2015, Papua New Guinea made him a Grand Companion of the Order of Logohu (GCL), the highest PNG award, which allowed him to be referred to as "Chief".

 In 1991, the Bank of Papua New Guinea opened a new headquarters, and the building was named "ToRobert Haus".
 In 2013, his image appeared on a Kina 6.00 stamp, as one several stamps produced to celebrate the 40th anniversary of the Bank.
 Another of the stamps included a picture of ToRobert Haus.

 Death

-ToRobert died on 18 October 2018 and was buried in his village.
-He and his wife, Lady Janet ToRobert, had five children.
+ToRobert died on 18 October 2018 and was buried in his home village of Ramale in East New Britain Province.
+He was survived by his four children from previous marriages, Ezzard, Louis, Henry Jr., and Charmaine, as well as by his wife, Lady Janet ToRobert.